metomic/blog/_posts/2020-02-06-cookie-widget-newlook.md

 These changes are automatic for new users.
 If you're an existing user, go to the appearance tab on your dashboard to switch to the new look (if you want).

-Clicking 'No, customize' will no bring up this feature screen:
+Clicking 'No, customize' will now bring up this feature screen:

 ![feature list inside cookie widget](/images/cw2-new-feature-list.png)